omnilaboratory/Omni-Academy/Examination Syllabus, Spring, 2020.md

 * Consortium chain
 * Private chain
 * Side chain
-4）Symmetric and asymmetric cryptographic theories a.Elliptic curve cryptography b.RSA theory and algorithm c.Hash algorithms d.Principle of digital signature
+4）Symmetric and asymmetric cryptographic theories
+* Elliptic curve cryptography
+* RSA theory and algorithm
+* Hash algorithms
+* Principle of digital signature
 5）Block, Chain and Graph
-a.Basic structure of a block
+* Basic structure of a block
-b.Chain
+* Chain
-c.Hard/Soft fork
+* Hard/Soft fork
-d.Directed Acyclic Graph
+* Directed Acyclic Graph
-e.Merkle tree
+* Merkle tree
 6）Wallet
-a.Functions of a wallet
+* Functions of a wallet
-b.Types of wallets (code wallet, hot wallet, full node wallet, light wallet, centralized/decentralized wallet) c.Mnemonic words, public/private key pair d.Hierarchical Deterministic Wallet e.Process of generating mnemonic words and pub/priv key pairs f.Restore by mnemonic words g.Restore by importing private key
+* Types of wallets (code wallet, hot wallet, full node wallet, light wallet, centralized/decentralized wallet)
+* Mnemonic words, public/private key pair
+* Hierarchical Deterministic Wallet
+* Process of generating mnemonic words and pub/priv key pairs
+ Restore by mnemonic words
+* Restore by importing private key

-7）Knowledge points from Satoshi’s whitepaper a.“double spent” and how to solve b.Chain, fork
+7）Knowledge points from Satoshi’s whitepaper
+* “double spent” and how to solve
+* Chain, fork
-8）CAP(consistency, availability, partition tolerance) theory and distributed database system a.Main modules of a database system b.CAP theory c.Eventual consistency
+8）CAP(consistency, availability, partition tolerance) theory and distributed database system
+* Main modules of a database system
+* CAP theory
+* Eventual consistency
 9）Distributed storage, IPFS
-a.Distributed storage and centralized storage a)What is DropBox, centralized or distributed? b)Storage with Multiple clusters Vs distributed p-2-p storage b.Modules in a P-2-P system c.Distributed Hash Table, Routing, Kademlia DHT, and Coral DHT d.Consensus, RAFT e.BitSwap Protocol
+* Distributed storage and centralized storage
+a)What is DropBox, centralized or distributed?
+b)Storage with Multiple clusters Vs distributed p-2-p storage
+* Modules in a P-2-P system
+* Distributed Hash Table, Routing, Kademlia DHT, and Coral DHT
+* Consensus, RAFT
+* BitSwap Protocol

+### Bitcoin Network and OmniLayer Specification

+1）Characters of Bitcoin network, consensus algorithm, block structure. etc
+2）Proof of Work, Mining, and Reward
+3）Deterministic Wallets，BIP 32，39，44，45，
+4）Segregated Witness
+* What is SegWit
+* The purpose of SegWit
+* The Rules of SegWit
+5）Operation on UTXO
+* Concept of UTXO
+* How to use UTXO in constructing transactions
+6）Redeemscript
+* How redeemscript works
+7）Address
+8）Types of Bitcoin Transactions
+9）Construction of transaction and validation
+10）Principal of OmniLayer
+* What is OmniLayer
+* How OmniLayerworks
+* OP_RETURN and data structure in Omnilayer specification
+* Deployment of Omnicore
+* RPC
+11）OmniLayer address types and transactions
+* OmniLayer address and Bitcoint address
+* Transaction construction
+* Comparison of OmniLayer transaction and Bitcoin transaction
+* Assets on OmniLayer
+12）Omni DEX specification